Chenega Culture Preservation Program

 Chenega is very unique and their Sugcestun language is referred to as similar to the Yupik language dialect.
 Chenega Sugcestun speakers can understand some of the Yupik language.

-According Dr. Michael Kraus, author of the Alaska Native Language Map, Sugpiaq is one of the twenty major Alaska Native language groups, like Yupik or Ahtna or Tlingit.
-Sugcestun is a cultural term used by the Native Peoples of Prince William Sound to refer to their language, especially the local indigenous dialects such as that found in Chenega Bay.
-Thus, they are used interchangeably.
+According to Dr. Michael Kraus, author of the Alaska Native Language Map, Sugpiaq is one of the twenty major Alaska Native language groups, like Yupik, Ahtna or Tlingit.
+Sugcestun is a cultural term used by the Native Peoples of Prince William Sound to refer to their language, especially the local indigenous dialects such as that found in Chenega, thus they are used interchangeably.

-In 2004, the Chenega Corporation Board launched the Chenega Culture Preservation Program to address that need.
-A committee of Chenega Elders and Chenega youth engaged in strategic planning to develop a mission and vision for this culture preservation and goals and an action plan to achieve them.
+In 2004, the Chenega Corporation board launched the Chenega Culture Preservation Program.
+A committee of Chenega Elders and youth engaged in strategic planning to develop a mission and vision for this culture preservation and goals and an action plan to achieve them.
 The original goals identified were:

 - Create opportunities to revitalize and revive traditional Alutiiq practices of religion, subsistence, education and community values.

-- Reintroduce a Sugcestun Language & Culture Preservation Program in the Chenega Bay School.
+- Reintroduce a Sugcestun Language & Culture Preservation Program in the Chenega School.